 Work rights can be checked by asking to see a person’s passport or other evidence of Australian citizenship, such as a birth certificate or certificate of citizenship, as well as appropriate photo identification.

 The free Visa Entitlement Verification Online (VEVO) service is the safest and easiest way to check work entitlements of all new workers from overseas, providing you with current visa information.
-You may also like to read the do your employees have a valid visa to work in Australia? booklet.
+You may also like to read Department of Home Affairs information, or the information at Fair Work Ombudsman.

 Employers who do not have immediate access to fax or email have a period of 48 hours in which to conduct any checks.

-Providing these checks are initiated within 48 hours of an employee starting work and the employer does not know the person is an illegal worker, the Department of Immigration and Citizenship has said that they will not be referred for prosecution, even if the employee turns out to be an illegal worker.
+Providing these checks are initiated within 48 hours of an employee starting work and the employer does not know the person is an illegal worker, the Department of Home Affairs has said that they will not be referred for prosecution, even if the employee turns out to be an illegal worker.
 Employers relying on the 48-hour checking period will need to have records of the date and time when the employee started work to enable calculation of the 48-hour period.